What is soil conservation?

 2. Grow cover crops

-Cover cropping also has an advantage of protecting the surface of the soil from erosion and enhancing activities of soil organisms.
-Leguminous cover crops have an added advantage of improving the nutrients content of the soil.
+Cover cropping also has the advantage of protecting the surface of the soil from erosion and enhancing the activities of soil organisms.
+Leguminous cover crops have the added advantage of improving the nutrient content of the soil.

 Read also: 10 Benefits of Cover Crops